guettli/bash-strict-mode/README.md

 false
 ```

+If you use two lines, then Bash in strict mode will fail on the first non-zero exit status (here `false`):

 If you know a trick how to make `false && false` in Bash, please let me know!

 ## How to handle non-zero exist status in `if`